-THE UNDERSIGNED hereby certifies unto CHICAGO TITLE INSURANCE COMPANY 1.
-The examination of the title to the premises described in Commitment to Insure No. has been continued from the effective date and time thereof to \\\\\, 19\\\\ at \\\\\ o'clock \\\\\M., which shall be deemed to be the date and time of this Certification; and the marketable fee simple title thereto is now vested in \\\\\ \\\\\ by virtue of a DEED, from dated , PAGE \\\\\ (or as Instrument No. \\\\\) among the Land Records of \\\\\\ County, Virginia.

-CONSIDERATION \$\\\\\ (IF OWNER'S POLICY IS REQUIRED) (If more than one Deed, attach rider) (If Deed creates restrictions, easements or reservations, attach copy thereof) 2.
-The title to the aforesaid premises is now encumbered by the following instrument evidencing a valid first lien, title to secure which is to be insured: DEED OF TRUST (Mortgage), from\\\\\ to\\\ dated \\\\\\\, 19\\\\, and duly recorded on \\\\\\, 19\\\\, at \\\\\\ o'clock \\\\\\, M., in BOOK \\\\\\, PAGE \\\\\\ (or as Instrument No. \\\\\\) among the aforsaid Land Records, securing \\\\\ and/or\\\\ in the aggregate principal sum of \$\\\\\\, as evidenced by Notes (or Bonds), all of equal rank and lien, and signed by the same parties for a present valid consideration, or in renewal or extension of a former valid lien, EXCEPT AS NOTED HEREINAFTER.
+HE UNDERSIGNED hereby certifies unto CHICAGO TITLE INSURANCE COMPANY at: The examination of the title to the premises described in Commitment to Insure No. ----------------------------------- deemed to be the date and time of this Certification; and the marketable fee simple title thereto is now vested in by virtue of a DEED, from dated, 19, and duly recorded on, 19, at o'clockM., in BOOK • , PAGE (or as Instrument No) among the Land Records of County, Virginia.
+CONSIDERATION \$ (IF OWNER'S POLICY IS REQUIRED) (If more than one Deed, attach rider) (If Deed creates restrictions, easements or reservations, attach copy thereof) • The title to the aforesaid premises is now encumbered by the following instrument evidencing a valid first lien, title to secure which is to be insured: DEED OF TRUST (Mortgage), from 1 to, Trustees, dated, 19, and duly recorded on, 19, ato'clockM., in BOOK, PAGE(or as Instrument No) among the aforsaid Land Records, securing i and/or, as evidenced by Notes (or Bonds), all of equal rank and lien, and signed by the same par- ties for a present valid consideration, or in renewal or extension of a former valid lien, EXCEPT AS NOTED HEREINAFTER.